Xilinx/Vitis-AI/tools/Vitis-AI-Quantizer/vai_q_tensorflow2.x/README.md

 If the "calib_dataset" is in the form of a numpy.array object, the default batch size is 32.
 *  **fold_conv_bn**: A bool object, whether to fold the batchnorm layers into previous Conv2D/DepthwiseConv2D/TransposeConv2D/Dense layers.
 *  **fold_bn**: A bool object, whether to convert the standalone batchnorm layer into DepthwiseConv2D layers.
+*  **replace_sigmoid**: A bool object, whether to replace the Activation(activation='sigmoid') layers into hard sigmoid layers and do quantization.
+If not, the sigmoid layers will be left unquantized and put on CPU.
 *  **replace_relu6**: A bool object, whether to replace the Relu6 layers with Relu layers.
 *  **include_cle**: A bool object, whether to do Cross Layer Equalization before quantization.
 *  **cle_steps**: An int object, the iteration steps to do Cross Layer Equalization.